Shubhashis-Roy/Newsletter-Singup/README.md

 ### Description

-- It's an electronic report containing news concerning the activities of a business or an organization that is sent to its members, customers, employees or other subscribers.
+- It's an electronic report containing news concerning the activities of a business or an organization that is sent to its Members, Customers, Employees, or other Subscribers.

 ### Technologies: